 In terms of the health care debate print is one step further than radio in its ability to engage the audience emotionally, but in a debate that is constantly changing; print lacks the ability to present updates as quickly as the audience needs them.
 The morning paper only comes once a day.

-is a unique medium our group has found very helpful during our research.
+Television is a unique medium our group has found very helpful during our research.
 Television combines sight and sound, but carries over aspects of traditional radio.
 The host can set the pace and deliver an emotional speech as seen in our previous example with Keith Olberman.
-The audience’s ability to use multiple senses makes the situation real and moves us emotionally.

 Silverblatt says, “Television is an ideal medium for showing events in the process of unfolding.”
 The health care debate is unfolding as we speak.